praveen-oak/img-classifier/README.md

 	2. image_dataset.py - Responsible for building the data loader as well as manipulating the image and label to a tensor and cropping and resizing the image as required
 	3. neural_network.py - Builds the entire CNN as mentioned in the assignment requirements
 	4. image_dataset.py - Creates the dataloader, the neural net and the trains it.
 Collectes the time and accuracy information and prints it out to the file.

-	Other than the code there are a few helper file and folders to help with creating the running the slurm jobs
-	1. ./runner.sh - Script to run all the jobs
-	2. launcher folder - Contains the sbatch profile files for each question.